Have you hear about the health craze of drinking lemon water? We’re sharing what we found when we started researching it!

 Vitamin C also helps us with iron absorption.

-Vitamin C helps to produce collagen, which keeps your skin looking young and smooth.
+Vitamin C helps also helps to produce collagen, which keeps your skin looking young and smooth.

 It also stands to reason that if you’re drinking plenty of water it’s going to give you a healthy glow!